 Admission into the Program

-Applications are available at http://nc.as.ua.edu/degree-program/applying-to-new-college/.
-The admission process is separate from and in addition to admission to The University of Alabama.
+Applications to the New College residential program are available at http://nc.as.ua.edu/degree-program/applying-to-new-college/.
+The admission process is separate from, and in addition to, admission to The University of Alabama.
 Two factors are taken into consideration when making a decision for admission: the degree of motivation and serious intellectual independence exhibited by the applicant and the potential for the University to meet the applicant’s academic goals.
 For details on the admissions process, please refer to the New College website.

 Students complete the bachelor of arts (BA) or the bachelor of science (BS) degree depending on the area in which the depth study is done.
 Students also complete all University, College of Arts and Sciences and New College requirements.
 This includes the general education requirements, the following New College requirements and other sufficient credits to total 120 applicable semester hours.

 New College requires the successful completion of the following courses and activities:

 |Individualized depth study||33-39|

 Courses that satisfy the general education requirement will fulfill the humanities, social sciences, natural sciences, and mathematics requirements.
 Students pursuing a BS degree are required to complete MATH 125 Calculus I or MATH 145 Honors Calculus I or higher.